 It is not uncommon for shelters and rescues to partner with local retailers, like pet stores, to showcase animals for adoption.
 Many times these facilities have retail staff complete the adoption who do not have access to Shelterluv.

-Once the adoption information (application/contract) and payment have been received from the off site partner, you can then edit the person record with the correct contact information and scan/attach the application and contract to the animal's record.
-After the person record's information has been updated, all reports will reflect the new contact information rather than the original placeholder data.
+Once the adoption information (application/contract) and payment have been received from the off site partner, you can edit the person record with the correct contact information and scan/attach the application and contract to the animal's record.
+After the person record information has been updated, all reports will reflect the new contact information rather than the original placeholder data.

 If you need help configuring this on your account or have questions relating to implementing this at your organization, please email firstname.lastname@example.org and we'll be happy to help!